Custom Metadata Types Salesforce

 10. Data-driven Security:

-Custom Metadata Types play a crucial role in data-driven security implementations.
-Administrators can define access control rules or data visibility settings based on metadata configurations, ensuring granular control over data access and compliance with security policies.
+Custom metadata types play a crucial role in data-driven security implementations.
+Administrators can set access control rules or data visibility settings using metadata configurations, which helps them control data access closely and follow security policies.

 11. Application Packaging:

-ISVs and developers can package CMDT along with their applications, simplifying configuration for customers without modifying underlying code.
+ISVs and developers can package CMDT with their applications, simplifying configuration for customers without modifying the underlying code.
 This promotes scalability and enhances the usability of packaged applications.

 12. Dynamic Reporting and Analytics:

-Metadata configurations can define dynamic report templates or analytics dashboards, allowing users to generate reports or visualize data based on customizable criteria.
+Metadata configurations can define dynamic report templates or analytics dashboards, allowing users to generate reports or visualise data based on customisable criteria.
 This empowers users to derive actionable insights without extensive query building.

 13. Compliance and Governance: